 Tip 2: It’s Okay to Start with Small Contributions

-Also, find out how Erin’s RDSP has grown from $15,000 to $90,000 over ten years:
+Also, find out how Erin’s RDSP has grown from $15,000 to $90,000 over ten years.

 Tip 3: Check out PLAN/DABC’s Websites

-RDSPs are for the long-term.
-These are savings vehicles that are meant for when our loved one is well into adulthood, but not for that trip to Hawaii they may want to go on.There are specific restrictions surrounding withdrawals from RDSPs and the timing of withdrawals.
-The websites above will give you all that information.
+RDSPs are for the long term.
+These are savings vehicles that are meant for when your loved one is well into adulthood, not necessarily for that trip to Hawaii they may want.There are specific restrictions surrounding withdrawalsand the timing of withdrawals from an RDSP.